Canada 150 may have come and gone but this list is still great to celebrate all things Canda!

 41) Go to Las Vegas…to Watch Circus du Soleil

-Canada’s favorite high flying circus act is at its best in Sin City.
+Canada’s favourite high flying circus act is at its best in Sin City.

 42) Get Screeched in